Korean Gochujang Chicken Wings

 Brown Sugar – To compensate for the heat from gochujang, add a little brown sugar, which will also add a nice hint of sweetness.
 You can replace brown sugar with honey or maple syrup.

-Rice Vinegar – It gives a pungent, sweet, and tangy flavor to the sauce.
+Rice Vinegar – It gives the sauce a pungent, sweet, and tangy flavor.

 Sesame Seeds – Toasted sesame seeds give Korean chicken wings a nice texture and crunch.